ulif/nominatim-vagrant/README.md

 Please note the colon after the hostname.

 This assumes, that you have SSH access (via keyfiles) to the remote host and can sudo entering a password.
-Ansible will ask you for the password.
+Ansible will ask you for the sudoer-password.

+The remote host should be a Ubuntu 16.04 system.

 ## Installing maps